MessedUpProjects/MessedUpProjects.github.io/_posts/2023-01-30-Post-apo-gun.md

 render_with_liquid: false
 ---

-A revoler - long range rifle hybrid I developed for the Wasteland... <br>
+A revolver - long-range rifle hybrid I developed for the Wasteland... <br>
-My prop gun fitted to my post apocaliptic costume. <br>
+My prop gun fitted to my post-apocalyptic costume. <br>
-Big mixture of 3d printing, wood carving, kit bushing and glue :)
+Big mixture of 3d printing, wood carving, kit bushing, and glue :)

 ![Desktop View](/assets/2023-01-30-Post-apo-gun/Post%20apo%20rifle1.jpg){: width="972" height="589".rounded-10 }
 _This is the gun_